Holiday inspiration currently loading...

 We guarantee to refund this service charge if you believe that arranging your holiday through McKinlay Kidd has not met your expectations for value.
 All we ask is that you write to us within 7 days of your return and explain your reason for claiming the refund.
 This will ensure that we can improve the experience for all our future guests.

-This holiday is available from late March to late October.
+This holiday can be arranged from late March to late October.
 Due to the complexities of ferry and train timetables the holiday can start on a Monday or Friday to Iona, as described here, or in reverse order to Colonsay starting on a Sunday only.

 Please note: All form fields are required unless otherwise stated optional.